Demonstration of the trapped-ion quantum-CCD computer architecture

 The path to truly large systems of thousands or millions of qubits remains unclear.
-Our architecture could be scaled in a straight forward manner by placing multiple linear chip-traps end-to-end without major changes in the individual components used.
-This linear scaling would result in a linearly increasing transport time for fully connected circuits, which could limit the system's achievable connectivity due to a finite coherence time.
-Other scaling routes that would better maintain connectivity include using flying qubits (photonic interconnects or ion highways) or a 2D trap geometry.
+Our architecture could be scaled in a straightforward manner by placing multiple linear chip-traps end-to-end without major changes in the individual components used.
+This linear scaling would result in a linearly increasing transport time for fully connected circuits, limiting the system's achievable connectivity due to a finite coherence time in the absence of fault-tolerant methods.
+Other scaling routes that would better maintain connectivity include using flying qubits (photonic interconnects or specially designed high-speed transport structures), or a 2D trap geometry.
 The latter approach requires junction transport and a laser geometry that would avoid beam clipping on a large chip~\cite{Mount_2013,Mehta2020}.

-The question of how to most efficiently move quantum information through a computer is not settled.
-It is widely expected that large scale quantum computations will require error correction, and it is not yet clear how ion transport may be used to optimize code performance.
-For example, leveraging high-connectivity is expected to enable more efficient encodings \cite{Kovalev2013} and the true optimal design may ultimately require different connectivities at different scales.
+The question of how to most efficiently move quantum information through a computer is not settled, and the likely need for quantum error correction introduces additional complications.
+For example, leveraging high connectivity is expected to enable more efficient encodings \cite{Kovalev2013} and the true optimal design may ultimately require different connectivities at different scales.